 The notes cut off here again with another ‘he’s coming’.
 The next pair of notes was found within the frame of a mirror.

-Brian was indeed becoming an increasing problem.
+Brian, however, was indeed becoming an increasing problem.
 Almost every day he would return bearing gifts and talking endlessly despite the obvious signs of disapproval Margaret was making.
 Things finally culminated when, one night, Brian arrived unexpectedly at ten o’clock.
 She’d been helping Pile off the toilet just then.

 ‘You stay in here.
 Don’t make a sound.’
 She turned off the light and left Pile in the toilet.